iks-gmbh-tools/SysNat/IntelliJ/readme.md

 3. Extract the **IdeaSysNatConfig.zip** file to use the predefined *SysNat* workbench.
 It contains metadata for the SysNat IntelliJ project.
 Many useful settings are predefined in this metadata such as Java and Maven settings as well as file associations, launch configurations, a customized tool bar and a "SysNat User View" which has been optimized for the use of non-technical users.

-4. If you cannot access the public maven repository or if you wish to use a special repository such as Nexus or Artefactory, then add a corresponding mirror section in to "./SysNat/maven/conf/settings.xml".
+4. If you want to access a special repository such as Nexus or Artefactory (instead of using public repositories for fetching third party libraries), then add a corresponding mirror section in file "./SysNat/maven/conf/settings.xml".

 5. Start IntelliJ by using the batch file **SysNatIntelliJ.bat** from the SysNat root directory.
+Open menu "File - Project Structure - SDKs" and make sure, that the "./SysNat/java" is used.

-6. Open menu "Module-New-Model from Existing Sources..." (not "Project from Existing Sources..."!!!) and import the file "./SysNat/sources/sysnat.parent/pom.xml" as maven project.
+6. Open menu "Module - New - Model from Existing Sources..." (not "Project from Existing Sources..." and also avoid open "File - Open"!!!) and import the nine SysNat modules each by selecting the corresponding pom.xml.
 Take care to perform the import with the option "Import Maven projects automatically".
-This will import all nine SysNat modules.
+Note that Intellij apperently does not allow to import a parent pom with all submodules.
+This is only possible with "Project from Existing Sources..." or "File - Open", however this would delete some valuable project settings.
+Therefore please follow given recommendation.
+This must be done only once initially.

 7. Assure the following settings and configurations:
 - In the Settings menu, the Maven home directory is set to "../../maven", User Settings File is to '../../maven/conf/settings.xml' and the Local Repository is "./SysNat/maven/localRepository" (This value is read from the settings.xml)